RIO TUASIKAL

 Conference on Communication, Culture and Media Studies (CCCMS).

-Universitas Islam Indonesia, Yogyakarta, Indonesia.
+Universitas Islam Indonesia, Indonesia.

 Awarded best presentation.